 Beans are one of the more wonderfully economical vegan protein sources.
 I’ve collected more than 50 healthy and delicious bean recipes if you’re curious about other ways to incorporate these versatile foods into your repertoire.

-Jazz it up a little by using several different kinds of beans.
+Jazz up your vegetarian chili by using several different kinds of beans.
 Some stores carry quite a number, including lots of beautiful speckled beans, like scarlet runner or “heritage” bean mixes.
 Some people like adding carrots or pumpkin.
 Try some variations and see what pleases your palate.

 If you want something to add a little more texture, you can try adding in some cooked quinoa or red lentils.
 Though there are several refrigerated and frozen meat-replacement options, be wary of their ingredients and salt content.
 If you’re concerned about eating “real food,” you may want to skip all the meat replacements.